olaurino/mapping-vodml/005-appendices.md

   * it assumes the a priori knowledge of one or more Data Models

-  * it discovers information by looking for a set of predefined VO-DML-refs in the VOTable
+  * it discovers information by looking for a set of predefined vodml-refs in the VOTable

-In other terms, a naïve client has knowledge of the Data Model it is sensitive to, and simply discovers information useful to its own use cases by traversing the document, seeking the elements it needs by looking at their `<VODML>` element.
+In other terms, a naïve client has knowledge of the Data Model it is sensitive to, and simply discovers information useful to its own use cases by traversing the `VODML` element.

 Examples of such clients are the DAL service clients that allow users to discover and fetch datasets.
 They will just inspect the response of a